Career Timeline of Sidney Crosby: Major Achievements and Milestones

 2008: Stanley Cup Finals

-In 2008, Sidney Crosby led the Penguins to the Stanley Cup Finals, where they were defeated by the Detroit Red Wings.
+In 2008, Sidney Crosby led the Pittsburgh Penguins to the Stanley Cup Finals, where they were defeated by the Detroit Red Wings in six games.

 2009: Stanley Cup Victory

-In 2009, Sidney Crosby won his first Stanley Cup title with the Penguins in seven games against the Detroit Red Wings, becoming the youngest NHL captain to win the Stanley Cup since 1895.
+In 2009, Crosby won his first Stanley Cup title in seven games against the Detroit Red Wings, becoming the youngest NHL captain to win the Stanley Cup since 1895 at 21 years, 10 months, and 5 days.

 May 29, 2010: Crosby Signs Richest Endorsement Contract with Reebok

-On May 29, 2010, Sidney Crosby signed the richest endorsement contract in NHL history with Reebok, expected to pay Crosby $1.4 million per year for five to seven years.
+On May 29, 2010, it was announced that Sidney Crosby would sign the richest endorsement contract in NHL history with Reebok, expected to pay Crosby $1.4 million per year for five to seven years.

 On November 5, 2010, Sidney Crosby began a 25-game point streak against the Anaheim Ducks.